 The UK government has been relaxing requirements and making it easier for businesses to do business in the country.
 However, registering a company is not as simple as filling out some paperwork and sending it back.
 You will need to answer some important questions before you can register your company within the UK markets.
-In this blog, we'll discuss all the factors that you should consider before you plan to get your business up and running as a foreigner.
+In this blog, we'll discuss all the factors that you should consider before you plan to get your business up and running.

 Question 1: What type of corporate entity will your business be?